-- Wash, dry, and halve the pepper, then remove the stem, seeds, and pith.
-In Puerto Rico, this sauce is often made with ají dulce, a popular sweet pepper in the Caribbean.
-If you like, swap 4 to 6 ajíes dulces for the bell pepper in this recipe.
+Halve the pepper, then remove the stem, seeds, and pith.
+In Puerto Rico, this sauce is often made with ají dulce, a popular sweet pepper across the Caribbean.
+If you like, swap 4 to 6 ají dulce peppers for the bell pepper in this recipe.

-- Wash and dry the cilantro, then roughly chop the leaves and fine stems to yield 1 ½ cup (360 milliliters).
-Discard any thick stems.
+Wash and dry the cilantro, then roughly chop the leaves and fine stems.

-- Blend the pepper, onion, garlic, cilantro until the ingredients to form a paste.
+Blend the pepper, onion, garlic, and cilantro into a paste.
 A high-powered blender or food processor speeds up this task, but if you do not have one, you can make the sauce by hand.
-Simply finely chop the ingredients with a sharp knife or use a mortar and pestle to mash the ingredients to form a paste.
+Simply finely chop the ingredients with a sharp knife, or use a mortar and pestle to mash the ingredients.

 To Store: Ajili-mójili (Cilantro and Sweet Pepper Sauce) keeps in an airtight container in the refrigerator for 1 week.